traderjoe-xyz/joe-docs/docs/contracts/interfaces/ILBRouter.md

 }
 ```

-The liquidity parameters, such as: <br>
+The liquidity parameters, such as: <br/>
 * tokenX: The address of token X
 * tokenY: The address of token Y
 * binStep: The bin step of the pair